warpme/minimyth2/README.md

 - (4) - mythfrontend segfaults in Wayland on this HW
 - (5) - EGLFS and Wayland not working on this HW as legacy Nvidia drivers are not providing EGL nor DRM
 - (6) - hw.video decode with rendering to DRM planes has very dark picture on this HW
-- (7) - rkvdec2 is not yet supported on this SoC
+- (7) - rkvdec2 is currently only partially supported on this SoC so some HEVC content is not decoded properly
-- (8) - hevc/vp9 is not yet supported on this SoC (due no rkvdec support)
+- (8) - vp9 is not yet supported on this SoC (no rkvdec2 vp9 support yet)
 - (9) - hw.video decode with rendering to DRM planes has no OSD (probably Z-order issue)
 - (10) - rendering to DRM Planes gives not visible OSD on this HW
 - (11) - mesa nouveau as of 22.2.0 has issue with VAAPI decode on Nvidia ION1/ION2